 Phonics & Reading

-You can follow the links to find out more -
+You can follow the links on our phonics page to find out more.

-You can follow the following links to find out more about the reading schemes:
+You can follow the following links to find out more about our chosen reading schemes: